NajlaAbassi/ROHStats/README.md

 PLINK is based on the principle of a sliding window of X SNPs that traverses the entire genome to show homozygotes over a certain minimum length.
 THe following command can be used to call ROH:
 `--homozyg-window-snp 50 --homozyg-window-het 1 --homozyg-window-missing 2 --homozyg-gap 100 --homozyg-kb 500 --homozyg-density x --homozyg-snp y`, where x and y are respectively determined using the functions *homozyg_density()*  and *homozyg_snp()*
 ### Step 3: Statistical analysis
-After identifying ROH in your sample, you can now estimate homozygosity mesures:
+After identifying ROH in your sample, you can now estimate homozygosity measures:
 + Number of ROH
 + Total run length
 + FROH